 These helped but I needed more.
 This was a problem.
 It frustrated me I couldn’t say no, plus a dessert could be a whole meal’s worth of extra calories easily.
 Multiple this over days, and weeks and you’ve gain some pounds which are harder to work off.
 Just telling myself I have to work extra hard if I eat that chocolate doesn’t help me.
 Telling myself I’ll just eat one doesn’t happen.
 So what do I do?

+Then I found the book The Power of Habit.
+It’s about how habits form and how to retrain your brain to create new ones.
+I love psychology and books fills with scenarios so this was right up my alley.
 The book states that once you start craving something nothing will satisfy it; you need the reward, the feeling/sensation you’re seeking and it can impact your mood negatively when you don’t get it.
 So the author talks about how to curb the craving in the first place.
 You have to figure out the root of the problem in order to change the action.
-To read more check out this video and article.

 Steps to Retrain Your Brain to Change Your Behavior: